-NOTE: The use of signature for any purpose other than datagram reassembly is fraught with error and is strongly discouraged.
+NOTE: The use of signature for any purpose other than datagramlink fragment reassembly is fraught with error and is strongly discouraged.

-Upon receipt of a datagram fragment, the recipient may place the data payload (absent the link fragment header) within an IP datagram reassembly buffer at the quadlet offset specified by fragment\offset.
-The size of the reassembly buffer may be determined from buffer\size.
+Upon receipt of a datagramlink fragment, the recipient may place the data payload (absent the link fragmentencapsulation header) within an IP datagram reassembly buffer at the quadlet offset location specified by fragment_offset.
+The size of the reassembly buffer may be determined from buffer size.

-If a datagram fragment is received that overlaps another fragment for the same signature and dgl, the fragment(s) already accumulated in the reassembly buffer shall be discarded.
-A fresh reassembly may be commenced with the most recently received fragment.
-Fragment overlap is determined by the combination of fragment\offset from the link fragment header and data\length from the 1394 packet header.
+If a datagramlink fragment is received that overlaps another fragment for the same signature and dgl, the fragment(s) already accumulated in the reassembly buffer shall be discarded.
+A fresh reassembly may be commenced with the most recently received link fragment.
+Fragment overlap is determined by the combination of fragment_offset from the link fragmentencapsulation header and data_length from the 1394 packet header.

-Upon detection of a Serial Bus reset, recipient(s) shall discard all fragments of all partially reassembled datagrams and sender(s) shall discard all not yet transmitted fragments of all partially transmitted datagrams.
+Upon detection of a Serial Bus reset, recipient(s) shall discard all link fragments of all partially reassembled IP datagrams and sender(s) shall discard all not yet transmitted link fragments of all partially transmitted IP datagrams.